 How do I find out the state-specific workers’ compensation rules that apply to me?

-As WebPT’s Kylie McKee explains here, “every state has a workers’ compensation commision that can answer questions and guide you on next steps whenever you hit a bump in the WC road—whether you need to balance unpaid workers’ compensation claims or obtain interpreter services.
+As WebPT’s Kylie McKee explains in this blog post, “every state has a workers’ compensation commision that can answer questions and guide you on next steps whenever you hit a bump in the WC road—whether you need to balance unpaid workers’ compensation claims or obtain interpreter services.
 Additionally, the Workers’ Compensation Research Institute (WCRI) has two publications that make it easy to compare the various workers’ compensation laws among states: Managed Care and Medical Cost Containment in Workers’ Compensation: A National Inventory and Benchmarks for Designing Workers’ Compensation Medical Fee Schedules.
 You can also find additional information on workers’ comp laws on the US Department of Labor website.”

 Can massage therapists bill commercial insurance carriers?